Biden says East Coast fuel shortages to end in days as pipeline reopens

-(Reuters) -U.S. President Joe Biden on Thursday said that U.S. motorists can expect filling stations to begin returning to normal this weekend even as shortages gripped some areas amid restart of the top U.S. fuel pipeline after it was shut by a ransomware attack.
+(Reuters) -U.S. President Joe Biden on Thursday reassured U.S. motorists that fuel supplies should start returning to normal this weekend, even as more filling stations ran out of gasoline across the Southeast nearly a week after a cyber attack on the nation’s top fuel pipeline.

-The Colonial Pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, will take some time to fully recover and could still suffer “hiccups,” he said.
-Colonial began supplying some fuel to most regions along its 5,500 mile (8,850 km) route.
+Colonial Pipeline said late Thursday it had restarted its entire pipeline system and delivery in all markets it serves.
+The company said it will take several days for the product delivery supply chain to return to normal along its 5,500 mile (8,850 km) route.

+Some markets “may experience, or continue to experience, intermittent service interruptions,” Colonial Pipeline said in a statement, echoing Biden who said earlier there could be “hiccups.”

 The pipeline’s restart should bring supplies to some hard-hit areas as soon as Thursday, said U.S. Energy Secretary Jennifer Granholm.

-The average national gasoline price rose above $3.00 a gallon, the highest since October 2014, the American Automobile Association said, and prices in some areas jumped as much as 11 cents in a day.
+The average national gasoline price rose above $3.00 a gallon, the highest since October 2014, the American Automobile Association said.
+Prices in some areas jumped as much as 11 cents in a day.

 Nicole Guy, 36, a leasing agent in Atlanta, was at her fourth gas station Thursday morning, trying to find gas.
-The station ran out of gas early Wednesday and the manager wasn’t sure when deliveries would resume.
+The station ran out early Wednesday and the manager was not sure when deliveries would resume.

 Guy said she wished she had gone out the night before to refuel.